 History of the Welsh Terrier

-While exact dates are unknown, the Welsh Terrier is regarded as one of the oldest of the terrier breeds.
-Originating, as the name suggests, in Wales in the United Kingdom, there are references to black and red terriers as far back as the 15th century.
+While its exact origin year is unknown, the Welsh Terrier is regarded as one of the oldest terrier breeds.
+Native to Wales, there are references to black and red terriers as far back as the 15th century.

-In the 18th century, this type of dog became more popular with hunters and farmers in the rugged, mountainous regions of Wales.
-They would chase foxes, otters, rodents and badgers.
-It takes a courageous, tenacious and robust dog to try to dig an aggressive badger from their set, and these dogs were certainly up to this task.
+In the 18th century, this type of dog became more popular in the rugged, mountainous regions of Wales among farmers and hunters of foxes, otters, rodents, and badgers.
+It takes a courageous, tenacious, and robust dog to dig an aggressive badger from its sett, and this breed was certainly up to the task.

-They are still relatively rare, but those that fall for the charms of this feisty, characterful breed fall hard.
-JFK owned a Welsh Terrier called Charlie, and Clement Attlee, one of the UK's Prime Ministers, was also a fan.
+Welsh Terriers are still relatively rare, but those that fall for the charms of this feisty, characterful dog often become enthusiasts.
+U.S. President JFK owned a Welsh Terrier named Charlie, and U.K. Prime Minister Clement Attlee was also a fan of the breed.

 Welsh Terrier Care

-They still retain a lot of typical terrier working traits and have bags of energy that needs to given an appropriate outlet.
-They need plenty of daily exercise and mental stimulation around the house to prevent problem behaviors from surfacing as a result of boredom.
+This breed still retains working traits from its origins, and Welsh Terriers have plenty of energy that needs an appropriate outlet.
+Provide at least an hour of daily exercise and plenty of mental stimulation to prevent problem behaviors from surfacing as a result of boredom.

 Common Health Problems

-Welsh Terriers are generally considered a hardy breed, and it is not unheard of for them to reach the ripe old age of 18.
-As with other long-established breeds, they can also be prone to certain inheritable conditions.
+Welsh Terriers are generally considered a healthy breed, and it is not unheard of for them to reach ages as old as 18.
+But like many purebred dogs, they're also prone to certain inheritable conditions.

-Always select a reputable breeder that has performed appropriate health screens on prospective parents.
-Some of the inheritable conditions that it is worth being aware of include:
+Always adopt from a reputable breeder that has performed appropriate health screens for PLL and primary glaucoma on prospective parents.
+Common inheritable conditions for Welsh Terriers include:

-Primary Lens Luxation (PLL): This condition usually starts to occur around middle age, and it is progressive and can lead to eventual blindness.
+- Primary Lens Luxation (PLL): This eye condition usually occurs around middle age, eventually leading to blindness.
 It is caused by the breakdown of the fibres that hold the lens in place.
-There is a PPL test that is recommended for breeders to have done on prospective parents.

-Primary Glaucoma: This condition is caused by the reduced ability to drain fluid from the eye, and it can cause pain and eventual blindness.
-Glaucoma in Welsh Terriers is often associated with an abnormality in the eye called Goniodysgenesis which is suspected to be inherited.
-There is a test that can be performed to identify this abnormality.
+- Primary Glaucoma: This painful condition, caused by the reduced ability to drain fluid from the eye, also leads to blindness.
+Glaucoma in Welsh Terriers is often associated with an abnormality in the eye called Goniodysgenesis, which is suspected to be inherited.

 Diet and Nutrition

-Because they can be more prone to food allergies, it is worth sticking with simple ingredients and only introducing new foods one at a time, to allow you to monitor them for any adverse reactions.
+Because they can be more prone to food allergies, opt for foods with simple ingredients.
+Introduce new foods one at a time and monitor your dog for any adverse reactions.